Aikohh/aikohh.github.io/source/subclass.md

 Increases [Photon Blast](#photon-blast) accumulation rate by 20% when you are near a boss thanks to Awake Aile.
 Weak Element Amplifier further boosts Photon Blast accumulation rate by 20% if your attacks' element matches the elemental weakness of your enemies, which applies when using an elemental [weapon](#harmonizers).
 Techter subclass is great for bossing because it allows you to use more Photon Blasts.
-It is an especially good subclass when bosses don't get downed frequently (bad for Fighter subclass) and don't have breakable parts (bad for Bouncer subclass).
 Synergizes well with [weapons](#harmonizers) such as the Neos series that further increase Photon Blast accumulation and reduce PP consumption for some time after using a Photon Blast.

 [Wa/Te Skill Tree](https://arks-layer.com/skillsim/ngs/skillcalc.php?28AIIbIVIbIVIbIVIbIVIbIVIbIVIbIVIbIVIbIV~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~dq~f~f~f~9SXeIIb~aereq~f~f~f~f~f~f~f~f~f~f~f~f~4wH2turererererId~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~f~8)